armory/docs/content/en/plugins/scale-agent/release-notes/agent-plugin/agent-plug-v-0-12-18.md

 ---

 # Changes
-Allow migration of accounts from any source.
+Allow account migration to be managed by Scale Agent from any source.

+> Check the `dynamicAccounts` settings for adjustments.